 4.12.
-Blood or Breath Alcohol Concentration Standards.
+Blood, Breath or Urine Alcohol Concentration Standards.

 - 4.12.1.
 The standardized field sobriety tests for Yokota AB are the one-legged stand, the walk and turn and the horizontal gaze nystagmus test. - 4.12.2.
 The prescribed evidentiary test for Yokota AB will be breath alcohol content (BrAC), blood alcohol content (BAC), or urine (urinalysis) as the incident or situation dictates. - 4.12.2.1.
-For personnel whose breath alcohol content (BrAC) cannot be obtained or determined, then consensual or nonconsensual extraction of blood samples using AFI 44-102, Medical Care Management, procedures will be followed. - 4.12.2.2.
-Personnel who wish to have additional blood alcohol test completed will pay at their own cost.
-The test must be approved by the state or host nation and completed as soon as possible with any delays noted on the results. - 4.12.3.
+For personnel whose breath alcohol content (BrAC) cannot be obtained or determined, then consensual or nonconsensual extraction of blood samples using AFI 44-102, Medical Care Management, procedures will be followed. - 4.12.3.
 An incident report will be completed for any person having a .03% or higher BrAC/BAC.
-If the reading is .03% .09% above, then the individual will be cited for DUI and charged with Article 92, Failure to obey order or regulation of the UCMJ/Driving under the Influence.
-Article 111, Drunken or Reckless Operation of a Vehicle, Aircraft, or Vessel can be used for personnel with a .1% or higher BAC/BrAC. - 4.13.
+If the reading is .03% .079%, then the individual will be cited for Driving Under the Influence.
+If the reading is .08% or above the individual will be cited for Driving While Intoxicated.
+NOTE: An incident report will be completed for any BrAC/BAC readings for subjects under the age to consume alcohol. - 4.12.4.
+Operating a motor vehicle with a BAC of .08 or above or while operating a motor vehicle in an impaired manner under the influence of alcohol constitutes intoxicated driving. - 4.13.
 Movements of Loads upon Roadways: Drivers who plan to move cargo upon the roadway must be aware of load capacities and other related requirements for the safe movement of cargo in or on their vehicle and others present upon the roadway. - 4.13.1.
 Move cargo on roadways in motorized vehicles only when following these rules: - 4.13.1.1.
 Do not overload vehicles when moving cargo. - 4.13.1.2.
 Do not carry cargo not secured to the vehicle. - 4.13.1.3.
 Cargo must be securely latched if a truck or trailer has no sides or tailgate. - 4.13.1.4.
 If mounted cargo is higher than the truck sides and tailgate, cargo must be securely latched. - 4.13.1.5.
 Loaded cargo must not obstruct the driver's vision to the front, rear or sides. - 4.13.1.6.
 When mounted cargo extends beyond the length of the vehicle, display a red flag, 20 inches square in size, from the end of the farthest extended object.
 The flag must be visible from 500 feet or 150 meters.
 At night, a red light must take its place and be visible from the same distance. - 4.13.1.7.
 Do not load trailers being towed by tugs so high that it prevents the tug operator from seeing the whole length of the trailer while in a seated position.